White House signals defeat in pandemic as coronavirus outbreak roils Pence’s office

 Though Harris had not been in close contact with either person — as defined by the CDC at that time — she suspended her travel through that weekend.

-When asked Sunday about Pence’s decision to continue campaigning in person despite the fresh outbreak among his team, Harris told reporters, “He should be following the guidelines.
+When asked Sunday about Pence’s decision to continue campaigning in person despite the fresh outbreak among his team, Harris told reporters: “He should be following the guidelines.
 We’re doing it.
 I think we have modeled the right and good behavior, and they should take our lead.”

 The latest outbreak underscored the absence of some basic health safety protocols at the White House and at Trump and Pence’s campaign events, where the two and their aides routinely flout CDC recommendations and state or local health guidelines.
 They do not wear masks with any regularity, nor do they practice social distancing.
 Aboard Air Force Two, where Pence and his team have spent considerable time in recent weeks jetting among campaign stops, officials often do not wear masks.